 2. Expand Host Properties in the left pane

 3. Select Master Server in the left pane

 4. Click the name of the master server in the right pane

 5. Select the Client Attributes section

-Note: You DO NOT have to stop and restart when making changes to the master server client attribute tab.
-Just simply click apply and okay to commit those changes.
+Note: You DO NOT have to stop and restart when making changes to the client attribute.

 If someone has configured a Server Connect Option for the destination host, it will override the Client Connect Options.
 This will need to be checked, and potentially corrected, on each host that connects to the destination host.
 Again, a value of zero (0) in the second field or a two (2) in the third field will cause NetBackup to skip using PBX and vnetd.

 If neither server nor client connect options are configured, then check if default connect options are configured.
 This will need to be checked, and potentially corrected, on each host that connects to the destination host.
 Again, a value of zero (0) in the second field or a two (2) in the third field will cause NetBackup to skip using PBX and vnetd.